BIGJRA/BIGJRA.github.io/rejuv.md

 style="width:6.82292in;height:5.08909in"
 alt="A picture containing text Description automatically generated" />

 Cross the bridge.
-You’ll observe that you can take the train between areas for $1950.
+You'll observe that you can take the train between areas for $1950.
 Since GDC is so large, I recommend at least exploring all the connections by foot (or bike) before you start fast hopping, at least to learn.